InfiniteEndeavours/Portfolio-Site/README.md

 3. I populated the email field with the word 'email' and tried to submit the form again.
 I was informed that it was not a valid email address.

-4. After entering a valid email address, I once again tried to submit the form, where I reiceved an error as there was nothing populated in the message box.
+4. After entering a valid email address, I once again tried to submit the form, where I received an error as there was nothing populated in the message box.

 5. After populating all fields with validate data, I was able to submit the form and was successfuly redirected to the thank you page.